nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Intrathecal:** Pertaining to the administration route of the drug, indicative of its specific use in the management of CNS-related cancers.

-### Expanded Definition and Usage\nDepocyt' is a crucial advancement in the treatment of CNS leukemia and lymphoma, providing a targeted approach to delivering cytarabine directly into the CSF.
+### Expanded Definition and Usage:
+Depocyt' is a crucial advancement in the treatment of CNS leukemia and lymphoma, providing a targeted approach to delivering cytarabine directly into the CSF.
 This method reduces the potential for systemic side effects typically associated with chemotherapy, allowing for more focused treatment of CNS involvement in these malignancies.
 The liposomal encapsulation not only prolongs the drug's action within the CSF but also enhances its penetration into the affected areas, improving therapeutic outcomes.